Objectives

 Installation

-- You can follow the steps in https://www.postgresql.org/download/ to install postgres on both the master and standby servers.
-(Postgres Version need to be 11 or 12)
+You can follow the steps in https://www.postgresql.org/download/ to install PostgreSQL on both the master and standby servers.
+(Postgres version needs to be 11 or 12)

-- You need to configure the firewall so that both the servers can communicate with each others using network port 5432.
+You need to configure the firewall so that both servers can communicate with each other using network port 5432.

 Setting up the master node